Show Menu

 ESSAYS No: XVIII | May 2, 2014 | By Viveka Hansen

 A unique collection of nine commemorative tray cloths, handkerchiefs, towels and scarfs printed on cotton or silk between 1863 and 1909 are included in the Social History Collection at Whitby Museum.
 These textiles are not locally produced but could still have a local stamp because of a connection with the shop where they were bought/sold.
-The aim with this historical essay is to give details of such prints and commemorative links to Queen Victoria and Edward VII – together with innovations of the time, World Exhibitions and the British Empire.
+The aim of this historical essay is to give details of such prints and commemorative links to Queen Victoria and Edward VII – together with innovations of the time, World Exhibitions and the British Empire.

 Jubilee year scarf to celebrate Queen Victoria’s “Royal Jubilee Year 1887”.
 The Mining, Engineering & Industrial Exhibition – Newcastle upon Tyne 1886, is one of the depicted events on this scarf.
 Print in black on unbleached cotton, 54×54 cm in size.
 (Owner: Whitby Museum, SOH595).
 Photo: The IK Foundation, London.Jubilee year scarf to celebrate Queen Victoria’s “Royal Jubilee Year 1887”.
 The Mining, Engineering & Industrial Exhibition – Newcastle upon Tyne 1886, is one of the depicted events on this scarf.
 Print in black on unbleached cotton, 54×54 cm in size.
 (Owner: Whitby Museum, SOH595).
 Photo: The IK Foundation, London.